chiboozor/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c - program that prints the alphabet in lowecase using the 'putchar' function.
 This function allows you to print character one at a time, unlike the 'printf'.

+3-print_alphabets.c - prints the alphabet in lowercase then in uppercase using the putchar function.

+c